Movement and Bulk

 Down Move

 Your down move is your character's movement speed while in the down state.
 This includes all movement while crawling on your hands and knees, while prone on your belly, or while rolling.
 Your Base Move while down is equal to 1/6 of your standing Base Move.
-This means you can move 1/3 of our Base Move while crwaling using two actions, or 1/2 your Base Move while crawling if you use all three actions.
+This means you can move 1/3 of our Base Move while crawling using two actions, or 1/2 your Base Move while crawling if you use all three actions.

 Climb Move